Farmingdale College Foundation

 - All gifts will be recorded by the FCF and will be recorded by donor, by date, by gift type, by purpose, and by fundraising program.

-- In addition to recording all gifts, all documents related to a gift (e.g., wills, trusts, deeds, annuity agreements, contracts, correspondence establishing gift conditions, etc.) will be retained by the Office of Development and Philanthropy.
+- In addition to recording all gifts, all documents related to a gift (e.g., wills, trusts, deeds, annuity agreements, contracts, correspondence establishing gift conditions, etc.) will be retained by the Office of Development and Alumni Engagement.

 2. Consideration in the Assignment of Restricted Gifts

-- Gift restrictions must be approved by the Vice President for Development and Philanthropy or his or her designee.
+- Gift restrictions must be approved by the Vice President for Development and Alumni Engagement or his or her designee.
 Gift restrictions must support the mission of the FCF.

 - Should ambiguities regarding a donor's intention exist, they will be resolved by the Development Office, in consultation with the donor and legal counsel where necessary.